 Sleep Training & Co-Sleeping

-I really wish I had a more satisfying answer for those parents because I can completely sympathize with the desire to cuddle with your baby and keep them close 24/7.
-I understand wanting those two best-case-scenarios to live in harmony – to sleep next to your baby but not have them wake up (or wake you up) repeatedly throughout the night.
+I really wish I had a more satisfying answer for those parents because I can completely understand with the desire to cuddle with your child and keep them close 24/7.
+I totally get wanting those two best-case-scenarios to live in harmony – to sleep next to your child but not have them wake up (or wake you up) repeatedly throughout the night.

-Unfortunately, this fantasy is often just that: a fantasy.
+Unfortunately, this fantasy is usually pretty unrealistic.

 - Parents who are co-sleeping and have no intention of stopping.
 It’s working for them!
 (These parents don’t need my help.)